MilkThink-Lab/MiniLongBench/README.md

 ### Calculate scores on MiniLongBench
 There are two evaluation methods for MiniLongBench.

-1. Predict the scores of LLMs on the full LongBench benchmark (`eval_new_llm_by_pred.ipynb`):
-   - This notebook show how to obtain MiniLongBench socres by predicting the scores of LLMs on the full LongBench benchmark
+1. Predict the scores of LLMs on the full LongBench benchmark (`eval_new_llm_by_pred.ipynb`): This notebook show how to obtain MiniLongBench socres by predicting the scores of LLMs on the full LongBench benchmark.

-2. Directly calculate the scores of LLMs on MiniLongBench (`eval_new_llm_directly.ipynb`):
-   - This notebook show how to obtain MiniLongBench socres directly
+2. Directly calculate the scores of LLMs on MiniLongBench (`eval_new_llm_directly.ipynb`): This notebook show how to obtain MiniLongBench socres directly.

 ## 🛠️ Reproducing the MiniLongBench
 ### Representation Learning
-`representation_learning.ipynb` 展示了读取LongBench的评分数据，进行数据预处理，学习LLM和test sample的表征
+`representation_learning.ipynb` demonstrates how to load LongBench's evaluation data, perform data preprocessing, and learn representations for both the LLMs and test samples.

 ### Sample Clustering
-`sample_clustering.ipynb` 展示了对test sample的表征进行聚类，从而取出簇中心作为代表性测例
+`sample_clustering.ipynb` demonstrates how to cluster the representations of test samples and extract cluster centers as representative test samples.

 ### Evaluation
 There are two evaluation methods for MiniLongBench.